macarballo/LibroLink/README.md

 A user-friendly digital system for online libraries, enabling users to access a variety of digital e-book resources easily.

+## For CMSC 186 Purposes
+1. Please clone the "stage" branch for the most updated version of the project.

 ## Installation
 1. Clone the repository to your local machine using git clone <repository-url>
 2. Install the dependencies by running ```npm install```